Array Functions

 insertAfter (array &$array, string|int|null $key, array $inserted)void

-Inserts the contents of the $inserted array into the $array immediately after the $key.
-If $key is null (or does not exist), it is inserted at the end.
+Inserts the contents of the $inserted array into the $array immediately after the item with key $key.
+If $key is null (or does not exist in the array), it is inserted at the end.

 $array = ['first' => 10, 'second' => 20];